Excitation factors for horizonless compact objects: long-lived modes, echoes, and greybody factors: Stability of Greybody factors

 \section{Stability of Greybody factors}

 Recent work has investigated the stability of GFs under small perturbations of the system, as well as their connection with observable quantities~\cite{Rosato:2024arw,Oshita:2023cjz,Oshita:2024fzf,Okabayashi:2024qbz}.
+We emphasize that GFs are global scattering observables and, as such, their stability is not tied to the spectral stability of individual quasinormal modes.
+In particular, their robustness persists even in regimes where the underlying QNM spectrum is known to be spectrally unstable \cite{Rosato:2024arw} \footnote{See \cite{Torres:2023nqg} for a related discussion.}.

-In particular, by considering the modification introduced in Eq.~\eqref{bump} and recalling that the GF is a function of frequency, we can quantify the corresponding variation through the relative difference
+Here, we consider the modification introduced in Eq.~\eqref{bump} and numerically verify that greybody-factor stability holds also in the wormhole and ECO scenarios.
+Recalling that the greybody factors are functions of frequency, we quantify the corresponding variation through the relative difference

 where the unperturbed greybody factors \( \Gamma_{lm}(\omega) \) and the perturbed ones \( \Gamma^\epsilon_{lm}(\omega, c) \) are computed via direct numerical integration, employing high-order analytic series expansions to ensure high precision~\cite{Pani:2013pma,Brito:2015oca}.